ansys/pydpf-core/docs/source/index.rst

 entities called fields.
 This allows DPF to be a modular and easy-to-use tool with a large range of capabilities.
 It is designed to handle large amounts of data.

-The module `ansys.dpf.core` provides a Python interface to the powerful DPF framework, enabling rapid postprocessing of a variety of Ansys file formats and physics solutions without ever leaving the Python environment.

 Brief Demo
 ~~~~~~~~~~